Table of contents

-To do so, this workspace contains 2 boards – Marketing Backlog and Marketing Sprints.
+To do so, this workspace contains 2 boards – Team Backlog and Team Sprints.

 For the sake of this example, we are talking about a marketing team.
 However, the same workspace structure can be used for any team out there.

 The team’s process here is divided into two stages.
 The first one is prioritization and planning.
-For this, the team uses a board called Marketing Backlog.
-This board stores all of the team’s plans and ideas on what could be done in the future.
+For this, the team uses a board called Team Backlog.
+The board stores all of the team’s plans and ideas on what could be done in the future.